top of page

 The Mecca aster life cycle is brief, but the story of these hills goes on.

-A mile later, we turn left, leaving the open wash for a tighter path winding through a series of low, mottled, and blocky textured walls.
+A mile later, we turn left and leave the open wash for a tighter path winding through a series of low, mottled, and blocky textured walls.

 Where the Gully Tightens

-Within ten minutes of joining the trail, the canyon walls began to narrow.
+Within ten minutes of joining this trail section, the canyon begins to narrow.
 Unlike the mottled surfaces seen earlier, this section features smoother upper rock faces, suggesting a more strongly cemented layer.
 Additional evidence of this durability is seen in the embedded pebbles (lower left), which are firmly held in place, and the large protruding boulder (lower right), which remains securely anchored in the wall.
 When an erosion-resistant rock layer like this restricts flow, storm runoff energy is directed downward, gouging a narrow, deep slot rather than a wide gully.

 Over the next several hundred feet, the trail shifts between a narrow cut and a rocky slope.
 This change in shape occurs because flash floods are slicing through alternating layers of well-cemented and poorly-cemented sedimentary rock.
 Each layer erodes differently, so the canyon widens, collapses, narrows, and then flattens again.